 April is National Poetry Month.
 It’s also the start of the Major League Baseball season.
 So it’s a perfect time to study the famous “Casey at the Bat” poem.
 Today, I’m sharing Montessori-inspired activities that work well for any study of “Casey at the Bat,” including a study of the Maestro Classics’ Casey at the Bat title.
 You could focus both on the baseball theme and the poetry of “Casey at the Bat.”

-I have a Montessori-inspired music appreciation series with activities to go with the fabulous Maestro Classics CDs or MP3s.
-I’m very impressed with Maestro Classics as a way for families (or classes) to enjoy classical music together through stories and high-quality music performed by the London Philharmonic Orchestra.
+I have a Montessori-inspired music appreciation series with activities to go with the wonderful Maestro Classics albums.
+I love Maestro Classics as a way for families (or classes) to enjoy classical music together through stories and high-quality music performed by the London Philharmonic Orchestra.

 Here’s the information about Casey at the Bat from the Maestro Classics site: